 Level 2a –Basic

 Anyone who has been dancing for some time, but never before took any lessons is advised to join this group.
-We expect that you can dance the basic versions of the Circassian circle, the chapelloise and the Scottish in order to learn more variations and get a better understanding of these dances.
-This group will also work on the mazurka, dance posture and we will make a start with the waltz in 3 times.
+We expect that you can dance the basic versions of the Circle Circassian, the chapelloise and the Scottish in order to learn more variations and get a better understanding of these dances.
+This group will also work on the mazurka, dance posture and make a start with the waltz in 3 times.
 Depending on the level and needs of the group more dances can be added.

 Level 2b – Intermediate